Blog · Review Essay · Last reviewed June 23, 2026

 The Book

-The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary was published by O'Reilly in 1999.
-Google Books lists the revised O'Reilly edition at 268 pages, and DBLP records it as a 1999 O'Reilly book by Eric S. Raymond with ISBN 978-1-56592-724-7.
+The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary appeared with O'Reilly in 1999.
+O'Reilly lists a revised and expanded paperback edition in 2001, and DBLP records the 1999 O'Reilly volume by Eric S. Raymond with ISBN 978-1-56592-724-7.

 The title essay began as a 1997 account of open-source development, written from Raymond's experience with hacker culture, Linux, and his own fetchmail project.
 The online version identifies revision 1.51, dated August 31, 1999, as the version printed in the first O'Reilly edition.
 The book then gathers related essays on hackerdom, reputation, economics, and the open-source movement.